Embracer Group: Debt and restructuring (2022–present)

-CEO Lars Wingefors rings the Nasdaq bell in 2025, amid mass layoffs for the group.
+CEO Lars Wingefors rings the Nasdaq Stockholm bell in 2025, amid mass layoffs for the group.

 Savvy Gaming Group (later Savvy Games Group), a company wholly owned by Saudi Arabia's Public Investment Fund, invested about into Embracer Group in June 2022, gaining an 8.1% stake.
 Embracer Group transitioned from Nasdaq First North to Nasdaq Stockholm on 22 December 2022.
 In May 2023, the company announced that a investment deal, which had been verbally agreed on in October 2022, had unexpectedly failed to materialise as the investing partner walked away from the deal after protracted negotiations.
 Shortly following the announcement, the company's shares fell by 40%.
 According to Axios, this partner was Savvy Games Group.
 Matt Karch, the CEO of Saber Interactive, said that the $2 billion deal had initially began for additional funds from investment towards new games in the Turok and Jurassic Park series, but more options were added in to cover development efforts across the Embracer group, and that the deal had become too large as a single monolithic approach for the Savvy Gaming Group, leading to the deal falling through.

 Embracer Group consequently announced in June 2023 that it would immediately begin implementing a large-scale restructuring programme focused on cost reduction, comprising layoffs, studio closures and divestments, and project cancellations until March 2024.
 The company closed the Gearbox studios Volition in August and Free Radical Design in December.
 Other studios were subject to layoffs, including the THQ Nordic studio Campfire Cabal, which was effectively shut down according to Bruno-Christian Belibou.